-For those worried that rates will climb even further before closing, a mortgage rate lock could be the solution.
+For buyers worried that rates will rise between the time they apply and their closing date, a feature called rate lock could be the solution.

 What is a mortgage rate lock?

-A rate lock freezes an interest rate on a mortgage for a period of time.
-The lender guarantees (with a few exceptions) that the mortgage rate offered to a borrower will remain available to that borrower for a specific amount of time.
-The borrower doesn’t have to worry if rates go up between the time they submit an offer and close on the house.
+A rate lock freezes the interest rate.
+The lender guarantees (with a few exceptions) that the mortgage rate offered to a borrower will remain available to that borrower for a stated period of time.
+With a lock, the borrower doesn’t have to worry if rates go up between the time they submit an offer and close on the home.

-Mortgage rate locks typically last from 30 to 60 days, though they can also last 120 days or more.
-Some lenders may offer a free rate lock for a specified amount of time.
+Rate locks typically last from 30 to 60 days, though they sometimes last 120 days or more.
+Some lenders may offer a free rate lock for a specified period.
 After that, however, the lender may charge fees for extending the lock.

 When to lock in a mortgage rate

 A longer rate lock is more expensive.
-For example, a borrower who chooses a 30-day lock on a loan may pay a 4.875 percent rate and zero points, while a 60-day lock might cost 1 point (equal to 1 percent of the loan) or a slightly higher rate with a half-point.
+For example, a borrower who chooses a 30-day lock on a fixed-rate 30-year loan may pay a 4 percent rate and zero points, while a 60-day lock might cost 1 point (equal to 1 percent of the loan) or a slightly higher rate with a half-point.

 What to ask your lender before you lock